ahimahas/MethodTimeTracker/README.md

 #import "NSObject+MethodTimeTracker.h"

 //! in init method
-- (instanceType)init {
+- (instancetype)init {
   //! with method name in String value
   [self trackingMethod:@"viewDidLoad"];

-  //! with method name in Selector
+  //! or with method name in Selector
   [self trackingMethodWithSelector:@selector(viewDidLoad)];
 }
 ```